samHopkins1991/SEPM_a2/ReadMe.md

 ### About
 The project is a Java IT Ticketing application run on the console.
 Users can submit tickets while Technicians can view and update them.
+Technicians and Staff have been hardcoded for now for easy use

 ***
 ***
 ### Current Version 0.1